veraszto/calculator-app/README.md

 Run a MongoDB instance wherever you like, MongoDB Atlas, Docker and so on

-In case the Docker way is chosen, run `run-docker-mongodb.sh` to have a MongoDB instance running
+To use Docker, run `run-docker-mongodb.sh` to have a MongoDB instance running

 Initialize the DB using the appropriate option:

-My actual deployment with public acess using this application of MongoDB is on Atlas and I connect to it using the URI below
+My actual deployment with public access using this application with MongoDB is on Atlas and I connect to it using the URI below

 `CALCULATOR_APP_MONGODB_URI="mongodb+srv://<user>:<pass>@mycluster.kcj4x.mongodb.net/?retryWrites=true&w=majority&appName=MyCluster" node initialize-db.js`